nus-cs2103-AY2223S1/tp/docs/team/tantzeyeong.md

-myStudent is adapted from an existing Java Application [Address Book (Level 3)](https://se-education.org/addressbook-level3/), and was developed by my team of 5 NUS Computer Science students
+myStudent is adapted from an existing Java Application [Address Book (Level 3)](https://se-education.org/addressbook-level3/), and was developed by my team of 5 NUS Computer Science students.

 Given below are my contributions to the project.